What is causation and causality?

 The Search for Meaning

 In the world of health problems, ‘everybody’ is searching for the root cause or causes of some illness.
 And for sure, science will find a few.
-But root causes fail miserably with explaining mental health issues.
+But root causes fail miserably on explaining mental health issues.
 Why?
 Because often times the root causes can’t be found scientifically.
 Stop!
 I’m not talking about theories on dopamine and 5HT etc. And I don’t wish to embark on a lecture of neuronal pathways and interplays of myriads of subtypes of receptors and transporters etc.

 Just to be 100% clear, I am not saying that therapy and counselling are bad.
 This post is about how the sense of causality drives people in various directions.
 Most people will have great difficulty in accepting that there were no causes of their mental sufferings.
 I’m not here to make such an assertion.
 In like manner people search for the root cause of our existence and invoke the existence of God etc – i.e. there has to be an explanation – and explanation is heavily comprised of causal thinking.